Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar

 Later studies kept their focus on the LA, increasing the length of the analyzed segment, and including new spiral arm tracers.
 Particularly, the innovative \HI analysis performed by Quiroga and collaborators \citep[][]{VQ1970, quiroga1974, QS1977}, not only provided a very detailed description of the wave-like vertical structure of the arms, but also pointed out some possible formation scenarios.
 Other star formation tracers were soon incorporated to this picture, such as fertile gas (\HI, CO molecular clouds, etc.), young stellar objects with different masses and evolutionary states, as well as typical signposts of the feedback between the newborn objects and the leftover gas \citep[\HII regions, reflection nebulae, etc., see][for a compilation of different works]{SF1986}.
 Due to all these efforts, at the end of the 1980s the spatial corrugations associated with the three spiral arms of the solar neighborhood had been analyzed in great detail.
 Then, the question arose whether this phenomenology was only associated with the spiral structure or if, on the contrary, it was a phenomenon that encompassed the entire Galactic disk.
 The only well known extended structure in the solar neighborhood at that time, the Gould Belt (GB), had to be incorporated into this debate.

 If we consider a Galactic area within a radius of 1 kpc around the Sun, the typical star formation tracers (originally the brightest stars in the sky) seem to split into two \textit{stellar systems}: one, the Milky Way disk, and the other, tilted around 20$^{\degree}$ with respect to the latter, the GB \citep[][among many others]{Herchell1847, Gould1879, VdB1966, Taylor1987, Poppel1997, Palous_GB1997, Elias2006a}.
-Although both the Galactic corrugations and the GB rest on, and are described by, the same set of young Population I-type objects, no study has jointly analyzed both phenomenologies.
+Although both the Galactic corrugations and the GB rest on, and are described by, the same set of young Population I-type objects, no study had jointly analyzed both phenomenologies.
 The GB is not considered today to be representative of a single and extended region of coherent star formation \citep{MAF1999, Sanchez2007a, EACC2009}.